 You can get all the necessary diagnostics done conveniently at Medcare.

-The heart specialist at Medcare will recommend the best coronary artery disease treatment for you.
+At Medcare, our cardiologist in Dubai & Sharjah will recommend the best coronary artery disease treatment for you.
 Lifestyle changes are recommended as the primary treatment for coronary artery disease followed by medicines and surgery, if required.

 Strict control of diabetes, hypertension, high cholesterol, and cessation of smoking are essential.
 Regular medical check-ups should be done.